Markov chain Monte Carlo (MCMC)

 Disadvantages of blockwise sampling are that correlations probably exist between parameters between blocks, and each block is updated while holding the other blocks constant, ignoring these correlations of parameters between blocks.
 Without simultaneously taking everything into account, the algorithm may converge slowly or never arrive at the proper solution.
 However, there are instances when it may be best when everything is not taken into account at once, such as in state-space models.
 Also, as the number of blocks increases, more computation is required, which slows the algorithm.
 In general, blockwise sampling allows a more specialized approach at the expense of accuracy, generalization, and speed.
-Blockwise sampling is offered in the following algorithms: Adaptive-Mixture Metropolis (AMM), Elliptical Slice Sampling (ESS), Hit-And-Run Metropolis (HARM), and Random-Walk Metropolis (RWM), and the Univariate Eigenvector Slice Sampler (UESS).
+Blockwise sampling is offered in the following algorithms: Adaptive-Mixture Metropolis (AMM), Elliptical Slice Sampler (ESS), Hit-And-Run Metropolis (HARM), and Random-Walk Metropolis (RWM), and the Univariate Eigenvector Slice Sampler (UESS).